bustle/ember-mobiledoc-editor/README.md

 </article>
 ```

-The components accepts these arguments:
+The component accepts these arguments:

 * `mobiledoc`, a Mobiledoc to be edited
 * `cards`, an array of available cards for use by the editor.
 Jump to